peteroupc/peteroupc.github.io/colorgen.md

 **Notes:**

 - In this document, unless noted otherwise, XYZ colors use a "relative XYZ" convention in which the Y component is 1 for the white point and 0 for a color with an ideal absolute luminance of 0 cd/m<sup>2</sup>.
+- In the pseudocode just given, 3x3 matrices are used to transform a linearized RGB color to or from XYZ form.
+The matrix shown in `XYZTosRGB` or `XYZTosRGBD50` is the inverse of the matrix shown in `XYZFromsRGB` or `XYZFromsRGBD50`, respectively.
+- Where the XYZ color will be relative to a different white point than the RGB color space's usual white point, a [_chromatic adaptation_](https://en.wikipedia.org/wiki/Chromatic_adaptation) from one white point to another (such as a linear Bradford transformation) needs to be done to the RGB-to-XYZ matrix.
+The XYZ-to-RGB matrix is then the inverse of the adapted matrix.
+- Further details on chromatic adaptation or on finding the inverse of a matrix are outside the scope of this document.
 - An XYZ color (`xyz`) can be converted to "xyY" form (where the "xy" is _chromaticity_ and "Y" is _luminance_) by generating `[xyz[0]/(xyz[0]+xyz[1]+xyz[2]), xyz[1]/(xyz[0]+xyz[1]+xyz[2]), xyz[1]]`.
 Note that if the sum of the XYZ components is 0, the result is undefined.